S-Adenosyl-L-Methionine (SAMe): In Depth

 - Information on the long-term safety of SAMe is limited because the participants in most studies took it only for short periods of time.
 However, in one study of alcohol-related liver disease, participants took SAMe for 2 years; in that study, no serious side effects were reported.

 - SAMe may decrease the effects of levodopa (L-dopa), a drug used to treat Parkinson’s disease.
-It is also possible that SAMe might interact with drugs and dietary supplements that increase levels of serotonin (a chemical produced by nerve cells), such as antidepressants, L-tryptophan, and St. John’s wort, but the evidence for such interactions is very limited.
-Dietary supplements may interact with drugs; if you take medication, consult your health care provider before taking any dietary supplement, including SAMe.
+It’s also possible that SAMe might interact with drugs and dietary supplements that increase levels of serotonin (a chemical produced by nerve cells), such as antidepressants, L-tryptophan, and St. John’s wort.

 - Side effects of SAMe are uncommon, and when they do occur they are usually minor problems such as nausea or digestive upsets.